olcf/olcf-user-docs/data/index.rst

 Each user has a User Home area on NFS.
 Each project has a Project Home area on NFS, and multiple Work areas on Spectrum Scale/Lustre.
 Moderate projects each have an archival storage area on Kronos with project-shared, world-shared, and users directories (each of these 3 areas share a 200TB total Archival quota).
 The different storage areas are summarized in the list and table below.

 - **User Home:** Long-term data for routine access that is unrelated to a project.
-It is mounted on compute nodes of Summit as read only.
 It is mounted as read/write on the Frontier compute nodes, but we strongly recommend that users launch and run jobs from the Orion parallel filesystem due to its larger storage capacity and superior performance.
 - **Project Home:** Long-term project data for routine access that's shared with other project members.
-It is mounted on compute nodes of Summit as read only.
 It is mounted as read/write on the Frontier compute nodes, but we strongly recommend that users launch and run jobs from the Orion parallel filesystem due to its larger storage capacity and superior performance.
 - **Member Work:** Short-term user data for fast, batch-job access that is not shared with other project members.
 - **Project Work:** Short-term project data for fast, batch-job access that's shared with other project members.
 - **World Work:** Short-term project data for fast, batch-job access that's shared with users outside your project.